 Although you may not know it, odds are you’ve already come across a well established form of natural language processing (NLP) through using a system like Alexa or Siri, or Google Assistant.

-When you ask any of these systems a question, the software is using NLP to analyze and synthesize natural (aka human) language and speech.
+When you ask any of these systems a question, be that verbally or through typing, the software is using NLP to analyze and synthesize natural (aka human) language and speech.